johnsonpremier/johnsonpremier.github.io/_posts/2023-06-19-remove_proxmox_node_from_cluster.md

 1. Delete or migrate any VMs that are running on the node that you want to remove.
 This step ensures that no active VMs are impacted during the removal process.

 2. SSH into a working/running node in the Proxmox cluster.
-For example, if the node you want to remove is JPCproxmox1 and its IP address is 192.168.1.101, run the following command:
    ```bash
    ssh username@IPAddress/Hostname
    ```